FAQ¶

 Framerepresentation rather than multiple classes for residues, atoms, parameters, etc. - Generation vs. modification: ParmEd edits existing systems; MolPy builds systems from scratch.

-- Typing model: ParmEd encodes Amber/CHARMM conventions; MolPy’s Typifier framework is force-field-agnostic and rule-based.
+- Typing model: ParmEd is centered on editing prepared topologies and parameterized systems, especially in established MD ecosystems; MolPy’s Typifier framework is force-field-agnostic and rule-based.

-MolPy can generate simulation-ready systems that, if needed, are later processed by ParmEd, but their internal assumptions differ significantly.
+MolPy can generate systems for downstream simulation workflows that, if needed, are later processed by ParmEd, but their internal assumptions differ significantly.

 MolPy and RDKit¶

-RDKit is unmatched in cheminformatics: SMILES, SMARTS, conformer generation, and substructure queries.
+RDKit is one of the most widely used and capable open-source cheminformatics toolkits, covering SMILES, SMARTS, conformer generation, and substructure queries.

 - Simulation-centric structures: MolPy supports periodic boxes, bonded topology for MD, and multiphase assemblies.